Work with Vulnerabilities

 This table shows a list of all the scans where this vulnerability has been found in your environment.

-The Change History shows the time a change was made on a vulnerability, the event, and which user made the change.
+The Change History shows the time a status update or severity change was made on a vulnerability, the event, and which user made the change.